getzlab/canine/pipeline_options.md

 This backend assumes:
 * As with the local backend, the current node is a valid Slurm controller, i.e.:
-    * slurmctld, munged, and slurmdbd run properly (note that these do not need to already be running when invoking Canine with this backend; they will be started automatically as needed.)
+    * `slurmctld`, `munged`, and `slurmdbd` run properly (note that these do not need to already be running when invoking Canine with this backend; they will be started automatically as needed.)
     * Accounting is enabled (i.e., `sacct` can list completed jobs)
-    * The default Slurm partition is compatible with any nodes that get spun up, i.e., their machine type matches that which is defined in `slurm.conf`
+* The default Slurm partition is compatible with any nodes that get spun up:
+    * Worker node names must match names specified in a partition defined in `slurm.conf`
+    * Worker node types must be consistent with node definitions in `slurm.conf`
 * The image provided has a valid Slurm installation, compatible with that of the controller node (e.g., same version, same plugins, etc.)
 * Slurm configuration files are present at a path accessible by all nodes (e.g., an NFS server, or mirrored across all nodes)
+* If GPUs are added, drivers must already be installed

 Configuration options are similar to those of the TransientGCP backend; the following options are identical: